lucarin91/PingPongProtocol/README.md

 # Ping/Pong protocol simulation
-The scope of this project is to simulate the Ping/Pong protocol in a Gnutella network.
-The software aim to simulate this kind of protocol, and all the test are done in with this purpose, but actually the general structure of the project can lead to future extension and simulation of other p2p protocal.
+The goal of this project is to simulate the Ping/Pong protocol in a Gnutella network.
+The software aims to simulate this kind of protocol, and all the tests are performed with this purpose, but actually the general structure of the project can lead to future work, such as implementations of other Peer-to-Peer (P2P) protocols.

 ![Simulator in action](img/example-small.jpg)

-Briefly the software have an *infinite* loop where each time the simulation engine call a peer to execute same tasks, usually pop a message out of the message queue and work with it.
-To better simulate the this specific protocol the peer have also the possibility to set a time out, and execute something task, as send a ping, after that.
+Briefly, the software is based on an *infinite* loop during which peers are repeatedly asked to perform a task, usually popping some information out of a message queue and elaborating it.
+To better simulate this specific protocol the peers also have the possibility of setting up a time interval and performing an assigned task periodically.

-# Feature
+# Features
-- Random peer topology generation, given the number of nodes and the probability of connection.
+- Random peer topology generation, given the number of nodes and the probability of two nodes being connected.
-- Probe and log a set of specific peers, either in the standard output or in one and more file.
+- Probing and logging a set of specific peers, either onto the standard output or onto file(s).
 - Simple json like configuration file.
-- Two different mode: simulation with the log of the behaver of the peer and simple message analyses.
+- Two different operational modes: simulation with log printing of the behaviour of the peer or simple message analysis.
-- Three type of implementation of the Ping/Pong protocol, on demand, with simple cache and dynamic cache.
+- Three type of implementation of the Ping/Pong protocol: *on demand*, with *simple caching* and *dynamic caching*.
-- Simple Peer interface easily extendibles with the onEvent methods.
+- Simple Peer interface easily extendible with the onEvent methods.

 # How To Use it
-## Requirement:
+## Requirements:
 - Linux system
 - g++ >= 4.8 with c++11 support
 - cMake >= 3.0
-- libconfig++, on ubuntu/debian system just `sudo apt-get update && sudo apt-get install libconfig++8-dev -y`
+- libconfig++, on ubuntu/debian system just run `sudo apt-get update && sudo apt-get install libconfig++8-dev -y`

 ## Download and Install
 Download the last version of the software with git command or by downloading the zip file: